Alex Bendersky

 Therapist Burnout and Documentation Overload

-No Real-Time Revenue Visibility
+No Real-Time, Group-Wide Revenue Visibility

-Automated Appointment Reminders
+Automated Appointment Reminders & No-Show Management

-Behavioral Health Billing and Claims Automation
+Behavioral Health Billing & Claims Automation

-Insurance Eligibility Verification
+Real-Time Insurance Eligibility Verification

 What Does Mental Health Practice Management Software Cost?

-No-show reduction: Reducing the no-show rate from 18% to 10% recovers 20 sessions per week → $145,600 annually
+No-show reduction: reducing the no-show rate from 20% to 12% recovers roughly 64 sessions per week — approximately $465,000 annually (example calculation).

 What Implementation Actually Looks Like